NadavAmiram/Ex1/README.md

-# Ex1: Number Conversion and Validation
+# Ex1

 ## Overview
-This project includes utility methods for number conversion and validation, implemented in Java.
+This project includes utility methods for number conversion and validation.
 It provides functionality for converting numbers between decimal and other bases (2-16), checking if a number string is valid, and comparing or analyzing numbers in different bases.

 ## Features